GenomicDataInfrastructure/standard-operating-procedures/docs/GDI-SOP_review-checklist.md

 ### 1. **Document Structure & Formatting**
 - [ ] **Compliance with SOP template**: Ensure that the SOP complies with the latest SOP template (see [``GDI-SOP_sop-template.md``](./GDI-SOP_sop-template.md)).
 Annotations in the template (between ``<>``) contain useful information and formatting rules, including:
     - **Required Sections**: Ensure the SOP includes the required sections (e.g., ``Index`` or ``Procedures``).
-    - **Linting Process**: Check that key values (e.g., the SOP title, the Template SOP number...) make sense and comply with the expected format.
+    - **Linting Process**: Check that key values (e.g., the SOP title, the SOP number...) make sense and comply with the expected format.
 - [ ] **Document Consistency**: Check for consistent formatting, structure, and numbering throughout the SOP.
 - [ ] **Metadata**: Verify that metadata in all tables (e.g., versioning, dates, authors...) is included and accurate.